Remember Revelex, the Boca Raton, Fla.-based online booking company whose name came up a time or two during the Palm […]

 Palm Coast Travel gets more company as regulators crack down on Cruises R Us, Atlantis International

 Florida regulators this morning cracked down on two more travel agencies as part of their expanding investigation into illegal travel insurance.
 It brings the total number of companies charged with selling fake travel insurance to seven since January.
 More enforcement actions are believed to be on the way.

-A fresh round of public records released by the state of Florida's Department of Financial Service this morning reveals the number of consumer complaints against travel agencies alleged to have sold illegal travel insurance, as well as the claims paid and their estimated value.
+A fresh round of public records released by the state of Florida's Department of Financial Service this morning reveals a "medal count" of complaints against travel agencies alleged to have sold illegal travel insurance, as well as the number of claims and their estimated value.

 Florida’s Department of Financial Services is in the early stages of a far-reaching investigation into the activities of Palm Coast […]